maiziezhoulab/BfimputeBenchmark/README.md

-# BfimputePaper
+# BfimputeBenchmark
 This package contains the functions that are used to generate the results of paper Bfimpute。

-The Bfimpute source code can be found [here](https://github.com/maiziezhoulab/BfimputePaper).
+The Bfimpute source code can be found [here](https://github.com/maiziezhoulab/BfimputeBenchmark).

-Please see BfimputePaper.Rmd and BfimputePaper.html for more details.
+Please see BfimputeBenchmark.Rmd and BfimputeBenchmark.html for more details.

 Any questions about the paper or scripts can be sent to wenzihang0506@gmail.com.

 ## Installation
-`BfimputePaper` is a software integrating scRNA-seq analysis used for paper [Bfimpute: A Bayesian factorization method to recover single-cell RNA sequencing data](https://doi.org/10.1101/2021.02.10.430649).
+`BfimputeBenchmark` is a software integrating scRNA-seq analysis used for paper [Bfimpute: A Bayesian factorization method to recover single-cell RNA sequencing data](https://doi.org/10.1101/2021.02.10.430649).
 Some packages we used are only published in github and some attached functions used in this package may have different names or parameters from their other versions.
-In order to avoid errors, please install the following packages before installing `BfimputePaper` and check the `sessioninfo()` if some functions do not workout:
+In order to avoid errors, please install the following packages before installing `BfimputeBenchmark` and check the `sessioninfo()` if some functions do not workout:

 ```R
 # Splatter